belshick-megason/belshick-megason/README.md

 # Hi, I'm Belshick Megason 👋

 **Senior Software Developer | Backend Engineer**
-6+ years of experience in backend development with Node.js, Express.js, and PostgreSQL.
+🔧 6+ years of experience in backend development with Node.js, Express.js, and PostgreSQL.

-🏢 **Currently:** Live Medica, Chennai (Product-based company)
-🌱 **Passionate about:** APIs, Microservices, Database Design, Performance Optimization
+🌍 Currently contributing to **Live Medica**, a product-based company in Chennai.

 ---
 ## 🛠 Technologies & Tools